play-co/gcif/README.md

 Slated for inclusion in version 1.1 of the file format:

-+ Support for images as large as 65536x65536 with custom memory allocator.
++ Support for images as large as 65536x65536 with custom memory allocator and a container format that breaks the image into smaller chunks that are each GCIF compressed.

 + Use strong file hash in new verification mode for command-line tool.